Melania Trump Wears Powder Blue Coat-Dress And Shoes [Video]

 — PM of Israel (@IsraeliPM) March 5, 2018

-A detailed photo of Melania’s shoes were taken by photographer by Olivier Douliery, as seen in the below photo from Getty Images.
+A detailed photo of Melania’s shoes was taken by photographer Olivier Douliery, as seen in the below photo from Getty Images.
 The shoes appear to be a slightly different hue from the blue of Melania’s coat-dress, with the stilettos appearing to have a greenish-blue hue.

 Melania warmly greeted the prime minister’s wife as the foursome walked into the White House.